-Module 3, Right, postmodernism and globalization (Law, Postmodernism and Globalization) (5 credits)
+Module 3: Law, postmodernism and globalization (5 credits)

 The third module discusses how postmodern and globalization theories have influenced the descriptions and studies of law, the legal system and the legal profession, on the one hand, and socio-legal research, on the other hand.

 The course is delivered through a combination of lectures, exercises and seminars.
 Participation in exercises and seminars is compulsory.
 In case of legitimate absence caused by accidents, sudden illness or similar events, students are given additional tasks to complete.
 This also applies to students who have missed lectures due to their duties as student representatives.